A best-selling car gets better: the 2018-2023 Toyota Camry

-New packaging allowed the battery to move from the trunk to under the rear seat, with a lower center of gravity.
-The engine computer has integrated controllers better and has a new power stack structure, so it can be placed above the transacle, allowing for a lower hood and lower center of mass; it’s also lighter and more compact.
-A revised DC-DC converter, which changes direct current from one voltage to another, has been updated for less waste, a smaller size, and less noise.
+The battery moved from the trunk to under the rear seat, lowering the center of gravity slightly.
+The engine computer is lighter and more compact, with a new power stack structure, so it can be placed above the transaxle.
+The DC voltage converter was updated for less waste, smaller size, and less noise.

 There are four drive modes — normal, economy, electric-only, and a new Sport mode which brings a more sensitive throttle response.
 There is also a new Auto Glide Control (AGC), which makes coasting more efficient.
 Under normal driving, engine braking slows the car down when the driver lifts off from the accelerator pedal; the new AGC limits the loss of speed through an automatic drive setting that acts more like a neutral gear, allowing the car to coast to a stoplight.
 It is only used in the Economy mode.

 Toyota has quickly been making key safety systems standard.
 On the Camry, this includes: